Oldsmobile Cutlass Ciera: 1982–1988

 For 1986, the Cutlass Ciera's grille had expanded ventilation sections than the similar 1985 model.
 The coupe received a revised roofline that was not initially shared with the other GM A-body models, but later migrated to the Buick Century coupe.
 These models are identifiable by their revised roofline and updated VIN identification, which replaced the "27" coupe designation used from 1982 until March 1986 with "37".
 1986 also saw the addition of the 2.8 L V6 in place of the previously offered Buick 3.0 L V6 in the American market.
 The 2.8 L engine had previously been offered in Canadian Ciera's with the 2-barrel carburetor.
 In compliance with safety regulations, the 1986 Ciera was the first to have a high mount brake light as standard equipment.
 The Cutlass Ciera nameplate appeared on the rear fiberglass panel, just below the trunk lid.

 For 1987, the Cutlass Ciera was facelifted again with a new grille, an updated steering wheel had the Oldsmobile logo moved from the right to the very center, and the 2.8 L LE2 V6 engine was dropped in favor of the more powerful LB6 unit.
 In addition, Brougham and GT models received composite headlamps as standard equipment.
 The 2.5 L Iron Duke 4 cylinder received minor updates, including a serpentine belt, which replaced the previous engine belt set up, for a boost of 6 horsepower, to 98.
 Ciera's tail lamps were slightly revised, adding ribs to their lower quarter.

 For 1988, the base Cutlass Ciera received composite headlamps, the new International Series models were introduced, and this would be the last year for the Brougham, which was rechristened the Brougham SL on coupe models.
 The International Series included the emblem with the flags of various countries in a circular pattern on the front header panel and b pillars with the name "International Series" written across a black and chrome globe in the center.
 The International Series was available in coupe and sedan body styles.
 This model came equipped with a standard Buick 3.8 L V6 engine, 4-speed automatic transmission, sporty exhaust system, front bucket seats, and power windows.
-Composite headlamps were made standard on all Cutlass Ciera models.
 Sedan models could have the new power sliding sunroof for the first time.